 Quentin Tarantino, in his own way, mixes the most commonly known ingredients of film culture and prepares a truly original dish, every single time.
-As he has made it official that he will retire after making a perfect ten, we have ranked Quentin Tarantino eight films from the one we least liked to his best.
+As he has made it official that he will retire after making a perfect ten, we have ranked Tarantino’s nine films from the one we least liked to his best.

 Every Quentin Tarantino Film Ranked

-Death Proof takes the core of the exploitation films it so often references and makes of it a thing of its own, but nothing about it except the aesthetic and the abundance of raw car action is faithful to the generic formula of carsploitation flicks, which is to be expected of a Tarantino film.
+Death Proof takes the core of the exploitation films it so often references and makes of it a thing of its own, and yet nothing about it, except the aesthetics and the abundance of raw car action, is faithful to the generic formula of carsploitation flicks, which is to be expected of a Tarantino film.
 The plot revolves around Stuntman Mike, a bloodthirsty lunatic with a Death Proof car, constantly on the hunt for beautiful ladies to track down and crash and murder.

 An exciting literal thrill ride, filled to the brim with exhilarating car action sequences, scorching hot scenes of ladies dancing, far too many shots of feet and classic rock tunes galore, with a unique visual style, unique even for a Tarantino film, which is saying something, and a light and fun tone that goes nicely with all the gory bloody action the film keeps pumping on and on.

-This brilliant duology opens with a scene of its main character, The Bride, getting shot in the head, followed immediately by Nancy Sinatra’s iconic tune, “My Baby Shot Me Down”, and from that point on, it’s nothing but non-stop action.
+This brilliant duology opens with a scene of its main character, The Bride, getting shot in the head, followed immediately by Nancy Sinatra’s iconic tune, “My Baby Shot Me Down”.
+From that point on, it’s nothing but non-stop action.

-A tale of a roaring rampage of revenge, with a few assassinations here and there, a one-woman army onslaught, ruthless kung-fu training, and more stimulating action than you could ever hope for.
-The plot revolves around the character of The Bride, an ex-assassin out for revenge against the members of her former clan and their leader, Bill, for having murdered her friends and fiancé.
+A tale of roaring, rampaging revenge, with a few assassinations here and there, a one-woman army onslaught, ruthless kung-fu training, and more stimulating action than you could ever hope for.
+The plot revolves around the character of The Bride, an ex-assassin who is out for revenge against the members of her former clan and their leader, Bill, for having murdered her friends and fiancé.

-Quentin Tarantino delivers two marvelous pieces of cinematic genius here, with a distinctive visual style, switching randomly to black and white for minutes at end, an original and strange set of characters each with their own little quirks, a lively and bouncy score, ranging from classic 50s rock to Spanish acoustic guitar solos, and a satisfying ending to top it all off.
+Quentin Tarantino delivers two marvelous pieces of cinematic genius here, with a distinctive visual style, random switches to black and white for minutes at end, an original and strange set of characters, each with their own little quirks, a lively and bouncy score, ranging from classic 50s rock to Spanish acoustic guitar solos, and a satisfying ending to top it all off.

 The screen’s a stage and all men and women are merely players.
 Or to put it more accurately – Tarantino’s players.
-Strangely enough, he develops full-blown characters – Each with a sense of the world but off course a sense of greed.
-Moreover, he makes sure that his players have each an entrance and an exit so that they ring true to the Shakesperean phrase.
+Strangely enough, he develops full-blown characters, each with a sense of the world and off course, a sense of greed.
+Moreover, he makes sure that his players each have an entrance and an exit so that they ring true to the Shakesperean phrase.

 Also, Read – QT on The Hateful Eight miniseries on Netflix

-Probably Tarantino’s most bleak and self-indulgent film till date, The Hateful Eight feels more staged than most of the director’s work and thankfully it works wonders.
-Expertly written and wonderfully acted, the film ultimately stretches it B-movie aesthetics with exhilarating moments of absolute claustrophobia.
+Probably Tarantino’s most bleak and self-indulgent film to date, The Hateful Eight feels more staged than most of the director’s work and thankfully it works wonders.
+Expertly written and wonderfully acted, the film ultimately stretches its B-movie aesthetics with exhilarating moments of absolute claustrophobia.

 Samuel L Jackson as Ordel is terrifying.
 Every time he’s in the frame, you know someone is going to die.
 It’s a great performance that SLJ delivers with ease, ‘cause for that motherfucker, it’s just another Tuesday.

-Jackie Brown proves that there is a room for silence and sadness even in a Tarantino movie.
+Jackie Brown proves that there is a room for silence and sadness in a Tarantino movie.